puphpet/puphpet/README.md

 * some [Silex](http://silex.sensiolabs.org/ "Silex") knowledge

 ### The all-in-one solution ###
-* go to our [quickstart page](https://puphpet.com/quickstart/puphpet "quickstart") and download the vagrant archive
+* Enter our [quickstart page](https://puphpet.com/quickstart/puphpet "quickstart") and download the vagrant archive.
-* create a new vagrant box and start it with `$ vagrant up`
+* Create a new vagrant box and start it with `$ vagrant up` on your terminal.
-* the provisioning will need some time as the PuPHPet project is directly cloned and installed to `/var/www/puphpet.dev`
+* Provisioning progress will need some time as the PuPHPet project is directly cloned and installed to `/var/www/puphpet.dev`
-* map puphpet.dev to localhost in your hosts file
+* Edit your `hosts file` and map puphpet.dev to localhost.
     `127.0.0.1           puphpet.dev`
+> If you're using Windows based operating systems, hosts file can be found under `system32/drivers/etc/hosts`.

-* call puphpet.dev and you should see the project's startpage
+* Browse `puphpet.dev` in your browser's address bar and you hould see the project's index page.
 * **the quickstart approach is still in beta, feedback is highly appreciated!**

 For creating a patch you have to fork the project and within the box you have to do: